EUCAIM/Glossary/2-Glossary.md

 An invitation extended to organizations, researchers, and institutions outside the existing consortium to contribute to the EUCAIM project.
 The call focuses on expanding the federation with new data providers, AI model developers, and clinical partners, enhancing the diversity and representativeness of the datasets.

 Applicants are evaluated by an Access Committee, which assesses proposals based on scientific, technical, ethical, and legal compliance.
 Selected participants will integrate their datasets, tools, or AI models into the EUCAIM infrastructure, supporting cancer imaging research and AI development.
-While the call does not provide direct funding, it offers an opportunity for new collaborators to engage with EUCAIM’s federated ecosystem, benefiting from access to its infrastructure and expertise.
+While the call does not provide direct funding, it offers an opportunity for new collaborators to engage with EUCAIM's federated ecosystem, benefiting from access to its infrastructure and expertise.

 ### External partners